Elliotclyde/Edoras/readme.md

 $router->view("/dog","dog",["chihuahua"=>"small" , "greatdane"=>"big"]);

-And you can also grab one parameter from the route (only one for now sorry - I'm not Taylor Otwell!)
+And you can also grab one parameter from the route (only one for now).
+You do this by throwing some curly braces around a sectionof the URL:

 $router->get("/dog/{$dogtype}",function($dogtype){
     return "your type of dog is: " . $dogtype;